manuelpepe/ip2p-server/README.md

 A simple Go API to query data from the [IP2Proxy](https://lite.ip2location.com/database/px7-ip-proxytype-country-region-city-isp-domain-usagetype-asn) database

-This is the solution to the Dreamlab Challenge
+This is a solution for a Dreamlab Interview Challenge

 ## Challenge (simplified)